Metric Program Synthesis: Implementation

 \paragraph{Incremental clustering} Since the clustering technique is a significant cost of approximate FTA construction, our implementation performs a few modifications.
 In particular, instead of computing all clusters and then sorting them, it first sorts the transitions and uses the first $k$ clusters that it finds.
 Furthermore, because the number of transitions in $\Delta_\emph{frontier}$ can be very large in the {\sc ConstructXFTA} algorithm, our implementation incrementally collects the top states in batches.
 This involves evaluating the frontier multiple times, rather than storing it, but we find that, in practice, we need only a small prefix of the sorted frontier.
 Finally, our implementation of the \textsc{Cluster} procedure uses an M-tree data structure~\cite{Ciaccia1997} to facilitate efficient insertion and range queries.

-\paragraph{Optimizations for inverse CSG} Our instantiation of \name in the inverse CSD domain also performs a number of optimizations.
-In particular, the CAD language admits a number of programs that are ill-formed, so our implementation prunes these programs from the search space using a lightweight well-formedness check that is presented as rules in \Cref{fig:well-formed}.
+\paragraph{Optimizations for inverse CSG} Our instantiation of \name in the inverse CSG domain incorporates three low-level optimizations.
+First, it represents images as packed bitvectors to reduce their size.
+Second, our evaluation function for the CSG DSL is memoized.
+Third, our implementation uses optimized (and, where possible, vectorized) C implementations for bitvector operations, distance functions, and for CSG operators such as \texttt{Repeat}.

-In addition, our instantiation of \name in the inverse CSG domain incorporates three low-level optimizations.
-First, it represents scenes as packed bitvectors to reduce their size.
-Second, our evaluation function for the CAD DSL is memoized.
-Third, our implementation uses optimized (and, where possible, vectorized) C implementations for bitvector operations, distance functions, and for CAD operators such as \texttt{Repeat}.
+\paragraph{Optimizations for regular expressions.} In our implementation of the regular expression domain we view the match sets as graphs where the positions in the string are the nodes and the matches are the edges.
+We represent these graphs as adjacency matrices using an efficient packed Boolean representation.
+This representation is particularly effective for synthesizing regular expressions from examples, because the example strings tend to be short, which mitigates the $O(n^2)$ memory cost of the matrix.
+We also note that $\texttt{Repeat}(E, n)$ matches $(i, j)$ if $E$ matches $(i, k_1), (k_1, k_2), \dots, (k_{n-1}, j)$.
+That is, $\texttt{Repeat}(E, n)$ matches $(i, j)$ if there is a walk of length $n$ in the match graph for $E$ from $i$ to $j$.
+The walks of length $n$ are given by the $n$th power of the adjacency matrix $A_E^n$.
+Therefore, we can build efficient implementations for the \texttt{Repeat*} operators and for \texttt{Concat} using an efficient Boolean matrix multiplication primitive.